 The Fate of Nations (FATNAT): Natural Resources and historical development in the Global Economy (1870-2020).
 The importance of control over natural resources for economic development, military power and political success has long been recognized in the literatures on international relations, political economy and development studies.
 Nevertheless, the existing literature does not give a clear understanding of the historical role of natural resources in determining the development of modern society in the era of value chains for raw materials spanning the globe.

 The objective of The Fate of Nations (FATNAT) project is to examine a set of historical cases in which "transnational commodity spaces" have emerged and been managed by public and private interests, creating growth differentials across the world.
 Our hypothesis is that certain nations have entrenched themselves on the commanding heights of the global economy principally by virtue of their ability to combine and control internal and externally sourced raw materials.
 We will pursue this objective by applying a theoretical framework for investigating how commodity flows are transformed into growth and development, by using qualitative and quantitative data to compare different commodity sectors and countries over a 150-year period, and by tracing the interlocking constellations of companies, states and international institutions.
 The project is funded by the Norwegian Research Council (NRC) and the Norwegian University of Science and Technology (NTNU).
 Project duration: 1 December 2016 to 30 November 2021.
+Webpage for the project.
 Project manager Hans Otto Frøland.

 Political Regulation of Natural Resources 1890-2010, Global Experiences